onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> (differentiable) : T</dt>
 <dd>Input data tensor to be rearranged from column blocks back into an image.
-This is a 3-dimensional tensor containing [N, C * n-ary-product(block_shape), L], where N is batch dimension, C is image channel dimension and L is number of blocks.</dd>
+This is a 3-dimensional tensor containing [N, C * n-ary-product(block_shape), L], where N is batch dimension, C is image channel dimension and L is number of blocks.The blocks are enumerated in increasing lexicographic-order of their indices.For example, with an image-size 10*20 and block-size 9*18, there would be 2*3 blocks, enumerated in the order block(0, 0), block(0, 1), block(0, 2), block(1, 0), block(1, 1), block(1, 2).</dd>
 <dt><tt>image_shape</tt> (non-differentiable) : tensor(int64)</dt>
 <dd>The shape of the spatial dimensions of the image after rearranging the column blocks.This is a 1-dimensional tensor with size of at least 2, containing the value [H_img, W_img]  for a 2-D image or [dim_i1, dim_i2, ..., dim_iN] for a N-D image.</dd>
 <dt><tt>block_shape</tt> (non-differentiable) : tensor(int64)</dt>
-<dd>The shape of the block to apply on the input.This is a 1-dimensional tensor of size of at least 2, containing the value [H_block, W_block]  for a 2-D image or [dim_b1, dim_b2, ..., dim_bN] for a N-D block.</dd>
+<dd>The shape of the block to apply on the input.This is a 1-dimensional tensor of size of at least 2, containing the value [H_block, W_block]  for a 2-D image or [dim_b1, dim_b2, ..., dim_bN] for a N-D block.This is the block-shape before dilation is applied to it.</dd>
 </dl>

 #### Outputs